ZTiKnl/IDA-BGS-API/README.md

 ## What it does:
 This API receives JSON data packages from the [IDA-BGS EDMC plugin](https://github.com/ZTiKnl/IDA-BGS) to track faction data.
-Data sent to the API can be displayed by the [FrontEnd website](https://github.com/ZTiKnl/IDA-BGS-FrontEnd)
+Data sent to the API can be displayed by the [IDA-BGS FrontEnd website](https://github.com/ZTiKnl/IDA-BGS-FrontEnd)

 ## How to use:
 1. Download the .PHP files to your website